How to Fill out a Customs Form for International Shipping

 Many countries allow the import of motor vehicles, which usually don’t fall under the “personal effects” category.

-Some countries may require your vehicle, motorbike, trailer, or caravan to undergo quarantine inspection, including a steam cleaning.
+Some countries may require your vehicle, motorbike, trailer, or caravan to undergo a quarantine inspection, including steam cleaning.

 How to Create an Inventory List and a Packing List